elliothatch/hypermedium/README.md

 Since all this processing is happening at the JSON data layer, it's easy to mix and match multiple processors without needing to worry about compatibility or visual congruity.
 You have full control over the appearance of your website in the next step with the HTML renderer.

 ## HTML Renderer
 The HTML renderer takes a HAL resource and converts it into a full HTML page that can be viewed in your web browser.
 Based on the minimal but powerful [handlebars template engine](https://handlebarsjs.com), the HTML renderer allows you to easily display all the rich data from your HAL resources however you like.
 Create the base template that ties together your whole site with one unified look, and then further customize the layout for each specific type of page, be it a blog post, image gallery, or a unique page like your homepage.
-Since layouts inherit the look of your base template, its easy to utilize advanced user interfaces from plugins, while maintaining the look and feel of your personal website.
+Since layouts inherit the look of your base template, it's easy to utilize advanced user interfaces from plugins while maintaining the look and feel of your personal website.

 ## Build Manager
 Advanced sites may require extensive preprocessing steps to generate javascript, stylesheets, and other assets that your webpages rely on.
 The build manager is a general-purpose tool for organizing and running these tasks, allowing you to leverage 3rd party tools like [SASS](https://sass-lang.com), [Rollup](https://rollupjs.org), and [React](https://reactjs.org) while building your website.